-15.5.1.
+16.5.1.
 Risks posed by criminal actions, irregularities or natural disasters

 The Fund may become a victim of fraud or other criminal acts.
-It may suffer losses due to errors by employees of the Company or third parties or be damaged by external events such as natural disasters or pandemics.
+It may suffer losses due to misunderstandings or errors by employees of the Company or third parties or be damaged by external events such as natural disasters.

-15.5.2.
+16.5.2.
 Country or transfer risk

-There is the risk that, in spite of the ability to pay, a foreign debtor cannot make payments when due or at all or only in another currency because the country in which his registered offices are located lacks the ability to make transfers or the willingness to make transfers, or for similar reasons.
+There is the risk that, in spite of the ability to pay, a foreign debtor cannot make payments when due or at all or only in another currency because the country in which his registered offices are located lacks the ability or willingness to make transfers, or for similar reasons.
 For example, payments to which the Company has a claim on behalf of the Fund might not be made at all or might be made in a currency that is not (or is no longer) convertible owing to currency restrictions, or might be made in another currency.
 If the debtor pays in another currency, this position is subject to the currency risk presented above.

-15.5.3.
+16.5.3.
 Legal and political risks